On average, your neighbors pay $113 a month.See Your Rates

 The Cornhusker State is one of the country’s largest producers of beef, pork, soybeans, and, appropriately, corn.
 Nebraska is also the home of Kool-Aid, Warren Buffett, the world’s second richest man and the company he is CEO of, Berkshire Hathaway.
 However, because it’s in the midst of Tornado Alley, Nebraska is also home to many homeowners insurance hazards.

-Nebraska’s average home insurance premiums are higher than average.
+How much is home insurance in Nebraska?
+Homeowners insurance premiums in Nebraska are higher than average.
 The average cost of homeowners insurance in the state of Nebraska is $1,360.
 That's a bit more than the national average of $1,173.
 Ten states have higher average home insurance rates than Nebraska.

 |Nebraska Annual Average||$1,151||$1,226||$1,360|